-The Authority shall compensate all dispatch employees who have been selected, trained and certified by the General Manager as Communications Training Officers (CTO) a

-Training Premium of one dollar and twenty-five cents (\$1.25) above their hourly rate as per Authority Policy No. 1173.
+The Authority shall compensate all dispatch employees who have been selected, trained and certified by the General Manager as Communications Training Officers (CTO) a Training Premium of one dollar and twenty-five cents (\$1.25) above their hourly rate.
 Employees who work as an Academy Instructor shall receive a training premium of one dollar (\$1.00) above their hourly rate.
 Employees who are both CTO's and Academy Instructors shall receive a premium of two dollars (\$2.00) per hour.